Dapto, New South Wales: Population

-Further information
+Land use

 On Koonawarra Point is Mount Brown Reserve, a hill protected by a nature reserve for its important habitat.
 The eastern side and summit is owned by Tallawarra Power Station.
-Dapto used to be home to a smelting industry but this has now closed.
-Most of the town is residential with several commercial areas.
+Dapto used to be home to a smelting industry, but this has now closed.
+Most of the town is residential, with several commercial areas.
 The main one includes Dapto Mall, which is on the Princes Highway.
 A small area of the escarpment west of Dapto is protected as part of the Illawarra Escapment State Recreation Area, though not accessible to the public.
 The escarpment west of Dapto includes Mount Bong Bong, the site of an aeroplane crash when the controllers mistook Lake Illawarra for Botany Bay.
 A plaque commemorates this event in Dapto.
 Much of the land to the west is still used as farmland, though other ventures such as the shooting grounds exist.
 The land to the west is noticeably more hilly than the plain to the north of Wollongong.

+The area of Dapto west of the rail line, formerly pastoral land, has undergone significant expansion over the past 20 years.
+This area has become the fastest growing part of the greater Wollongong region and consists of a sprawling, medium-density suburbia known as Horsley, now officially a suburb in its own right.

+Transport

 The South Coast line electric rail service terminated in Dapto prior to electrification being extended to Kiama in 2001.

-The area of Dapto west of this rail line, formerly pastoral land, has undergone significant expansion over the past 20 years.
-This area has become the fastest growing part of the greater Wollongong region and consists of a sprawling, medium-density suburbia known as Horsley, now officially a suburb in its own right.
+Recreation

-The South Coast Greyhounds, locally known as the 'Dapto Greyhounds', runs races every Thursday evening.
+The Dapto Greyhound Racing Track, locally known as the 'Dapto Dogs', ran races every Thursday evening.
+Dapto Dogs ceased operations on 11 September 2025.

 The Dapto Canaries compete in the local Illawarra Rugby League.

-Groundz Precinct

-The Groundz Precinct, also known as The Groundz or Dapto Showground, is home of the famous Dapto Greyhounds every Thursday night.
-South Coast Greyhounds (Dapto Greyhound Racing Club) started racing in 1937 on the current site and is set to move to a new site at 34 Bong Bong Road, Dapto in 2025.
+The Groundz Precinct, also known as The Groundz or Dapto Showground, was home of the famous Dapto Dogs every Thursday night.
+Dapto Greyhound Racing Club started racing in 1937 on the Dapto Showground site and served as their home until operations ceased in September 2025.

+Facilities

 Dapto Mall

 Dapto Mall is fourth-largest shopping centre in the Illawarra region, after competitors Wollongong Central, Stockland Shellharbour and Warrawong Plaza.
-Dapto Mall features BIG W, Woolworths and Coles and around 66 stores.
+Dapto Mall features Big W, Woolworths and Coles and around 66 stores.